Noisy Interactive Quantum Communication: Introduction

-Quantum communication complexity has also been studied in depth since Yao's seminal paper introduced the field in 1993 \cite{Yao93}.
-It is an idealized setting in which local computation is free and communication is noiseless but expensive, and two parties want to compute a classical function of their joint input while minimizing the number of qubits they have to exchange to do so.
-Exponential separations have been shown for some promise problems between their classical and quantum communication complexity \cite{BCW98}, even if we allow for some bounded error \cite{Raz99}.
-Moreover, for both classical and quantum communication complexity, interaction has been proved to be a powerful resource: exponential separations in the communication complexity of some functions have also been established between protocols restricted to some bounded number of messages $k$, and protocols with $k + 1$ messages \cite{NW91, KNTZ07}.
-Cleve and Buhrman \cite{CB97} defined an alternative model for communication complexity in a quantum setting, in which players are allowed to pre-share an arbitrary entangled state but transmit classical rather than quantum bits.
-This model is at least as powerful as Yao's (up to a factor of $2$), since entanglement along with 2 classical bits can be used to teleport an arbitrary quantum state.
-It is still an open question whether the two models are essentially equivalent, since no good bound on the amount of entanglement required in the Cleve-Buhrman model is known.
+Quantum communication complexity has also been studied in depth since Yao's paper introduced the field in 1993~\cite{Yao93}.
+It is an idealized setting in which local computation is deemed free and communication is noiseless but expensive.
+Two parties want to compute a classical function of their joint input while minimizing the number of qubits they have to exchange.
+Exponential separations have been shown for some promise problems between their classical and quantum communication complexity \cite{BCW98}---even in cases allowing bounded error \cite{Raz99}.
+Moreover, for both classical and quantum communication complexity, interaction has been proved to be a powerful resource: exponential separations in the communication complexity of some functions have also been established between protocols restricted to~$k$ messages, and protocols with $k + 1$ messages \cite{NW91, KNTZ07}.
+In 1997, Cleve and Buhrman \cite{CB97} defined an alternative model for communication complexity in a quantum setting, in which the players are allowed to pre-share an arbitrary entangled state but transmit classical rather than quantum bits.
+They proved the first separation between such a quantum model and the classical model of communication complexity (for a three party task).
+This model is at least as powerful as Yao's (up to a factor of $2$), since entanglement can be used to teleport~\cite{BBCJPW93} the message qubits with twice as many classical bits.
+It is still open whether the two models are essentially equivalent, since no good bound on the amount of entanglement required in the Cleve--Buhrman model is known.